-Western end of Lyall Bay beach.
+Western end of Lyall Bay beach

 Any area within the indicated area may be marked by flags for the purpose of swimming and body boarding only.
-The outer limits of the area being adjacent to Queens Drive at the western end and Onepu Road at the Eastern end.
+The outer limits of the area being adjacent to Queens Drive at the western end and Onepu Road at the Eastern end and the area extends from the waters edge to seaward for 100 metres.